DavesCodeMusings/BH1750-MicroPython/QUICKSTART.md

 # Quickstart Guide
 If all you're interested in is a BH1750 driver to take Lux measurements on demand, this will show you how.

+First, install the driver with `mpremote mip install github:DavesCodeMusings/BH1750-MicroPython`

-Depending on if you're using asyncio or not, choose one of the code samples below to use as your main.py.
+Then, depending on if you're using asyncio or not, choose one of the code samples below to use as your main.py.

 ## Async
 ```